-(a) Foreign Currency Risk: We have identified our functional currency as the Canadian dollar.
+(a) Foreign Currency Risk:

+We have identified our functional currency as the Canadian dollar.
 Transactions are transacted in Canadian dollars, U.S. dollars and in Australian dollars.
 Fluctuations in the U.S. or Australian dollar exchange rate could have a significant impact on the Company's results.
-Assuming all other variables remain constant, a 10% depreciation or appreciation of the Canadian dollar against the U.S. dollar would result in an increase or decrease in loss and comprehensive loss for the year ended December 31, 2024, of \$53,000 (December 31, 2023 - \$521,000).
-A 10% depreciation or appreciation of the Canadian dollar against the Australian dollar would result in an increase or decrease in loss and comprehensive loss for the year ended December 31, 2024, of \$112,000 (December 31, 2023 - \$86,000).
-To the extent possible, we mitigate overall currency risk through of the use of U.S. dollar denominated cash balances to pay forecasted U.S. denominated expenses.
-We are exposed to net currency risk from employee costs as well as the purchase of goods and services in the United States and Australia.
+Assuming all other variables remain constant, a 10% depreciation or appreciation of the Canadian dollar against the U.S. dollar would result in an increase or decrease in loss and comprehensive loss for the three months ended March 31, 2025, of \$25,598 (March 31, 2024 - \$996,000).
+A 10% depreciation or appreciation of the Canadian dollar against the Australian dollar would result in an increase in loss and comprehensive loss for the three months ended March 31, 2025, of \$25,598 (March 31, 2024 - \$996,000).
+A 10% depreciation or appreciation of the Canadian dollar against the Australian dollar would result in an increase or decrease in loss and comprehensive loss for the three months ended March 31, 2025, of \$118,710 (March 31, 2024 - \$90,000).

+In the near-term, we mitigate overall currency risk through of the use of U.S. dollar denominated cash balances to pay forecasted U.S. denominated expenses when possible.
+In the long-term, we are exposed to net currency risk from employee costs as well as the purchase of goods and services in the United States and Australia.